shanghaidante/cleaning_samsung_coursera/README.md

-# cleaning_samsung_coursera
-repository made for the assignment of getting and cleaning data on Coursera (Johns Hopkins)
+Repository made for the assignment of getting and cleaning data on Coursera (Johns Hopkins)

 The file run_analysis.R assumes that there is another script zip.R that looks for the source over the internet, downloads and extracts it in the proper folder should it not have been done already.